Skip to Content

 Camping is one of the best ways to experience national parks.
 Two campgrounds are in Bryce Canyon National Park – Sunset and North Campgrounds.
 Sunset Campground is near Bryce Amphitheater, and North Campground is closer to the visitor center.

 Both campgrounds have restrooms, picnic tables, and fire grates, but neither have showers.
 Sunset Campground is first-come, first-serve, while North Campground can be reserved in advance.

 A dump station is also available for those who prefer to bring an RV.

-Camping in Bryce Canton allows you to enjoy the park after the crowds have gone home, and before they arrive in the morning.
+Camping in Bryce Canyon allows you to enjoy the incredible landscapes after the crowds have gone home and before they arrive in the morning.

 6. See Thor’s Hammer in Sunset Colors